franck-chester/advent-of-code-2021/README.md

 something to do with looking ahead...

-maybe I could cheat and do 2 passes, the second one joining up any basins that I have not spotted were joined ...
+maybe I could cheat and do 2 passes, the second one joining up any basins that I have not spotted were joined ... or recursion...
 ## Day 10: Syntax Scoring

 An easy one - but I have a cold and won't refactor my very basic implementation

+## Day 11: Dumbo Octopus

+Weekend and ill, so not looked at it

+## Day 12: Passage Pathing

+Weekend, and ill, so not looked at it

+## Day 13: Transparent Origami